ThousandBirdsInc/chidori/toolchain/chidori-static-analysis/src/language/README.md

 We extract references to our library package from the AST.
 We then build a dependency graph between snippets of code based on that AST.
 We then execute the code in the order of the dependency graph.

+# The Future

+As LLMs become cheaper the entire behavior of this module can likely be replaced extracting these reports from source code should be trivial for most LLMs.